kobe-koto/NewLoremGen/README.md

 ## Files

-*   `demo.js`: An example of how to use the library.
+*   `demo.ts`: An example of how to use the library.
-*   `src/generateWord.js`: The main function for generating words.
+*   `src/generateWord.ts`: The main function for generating words.
-*   `src/generateSyllable.js`: The function for generating syllables.
+*   `src/generateSyllable.ts`: The function for generating syllables.
-*   `src/generateFirstLetter.js`: A helper function to generate a random first letter.
+*   `src/generateFirstLetter.ts`: A helper function to generate a random first letter.
-*   `src/data/index.js`: Contains the vowels, consonants, and their frequencies.
+*   `src/data/index.ts`: Contains the vowels, consonants, and their frequencies.
-*   `src/data/syllableStructures.js`: Contains the syllable structures and their frequencies.
+*   `src/data/syllableStructures.ts`: Contains the syllable structures and their frequencies.
-*   `src/utils/getRandomElement.js`: A utility function for getting a random element from an array, with support for weighted randomness.
+*   `src/utils/getRandomElement.ts`: A utility function for getting a random element from an array, with support for weighted randomness.
+*   `tsconfig.json`: The TypeScript configuration file.